SAP-samples/teched2023-DT169/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are basic understanding of S/4hana VDM Views delivered by SAP.
+The requirements to follow the exercises in this repository are basic understanding of SAP S/4hana Cloud.

 ## Exercises